Rashmitha22/MLA0104_AIES/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Experiment No 7: Minimax Algorithm
+Experiment No 7: Minimax Algorithm in python.

 MINIMAX(Node, Depth, IsMaximizingPlayer)